ptagseth/kanoa-software/docs/kanoa-ops-analysis/kpi-matrix.md

 - Matrix Selector - select the Matrix to be presented.
 Use the search function to search in folders.
 - Data period - select the time period for the data to be presented - choices are today, yesterday, this week, last week, this month, etc.  Or set a custom time period.
 Set the start date and time and end date and time.
 - Data Interval - select the data interval for the aggregated data.
 The data is aggregated in intervals of 1 hr, 30 mins, 15 mins
-- Group by Shift or Run - this to sort by a specific Shift or Run.
+- Group by Shift, Run or Crew - this to sort by a specific Shift, Run or Crew.
 - Group by Matrix Group.
 This can be utilized if the Matrix data is organized by separate Matrix groups.
 - Ignore Zeros - when this is checked, zero values will be ignored.
 If all values for a tag are zero, the tag will not be displayed.
-- Bradley Mode - automatically yodate the table data whenever a filter parameter changes.
+- Refresh Options / Auto Update - automatically update the table data whenever a filter parameter changes.
-- Auto Refresh - this will automatically update the data table every 5 minutes when checked.
-- Item Path - this will show the full data path when checked
+- Full Item Path - this will show the full data path when checked
 - Item Info - this will show the data source (tag, calculation) and default aggregation mode when enabled.
-- Statistical Summary - summarized values for the chosen data will be presented when enabled.
+- Statistics - summarized values for the chosen data will be presented when enabled.
-- MES Specs - when enabled this will show the data items specifications set for control limits, LCL and UCL.
+- Item Spec - when enabled this will show the data item specifications set for control limits, LCL and UCL.
 When no limits are set, they are calculated from data values.

 ### Alerts
 - KPI Matrix data alerts - alerts are set when data are outside calculated or spec control limits.
 Data values outside limits are color coded in the table.